plonzari/blog/_posts/2021-08-10-Efficacy-redux.md

 ---
 In a previous [post]({{ site.baseurl }}{% link _posts/2020-11-23-Vaccine.md %})
 I analyzed the data from the Moderna and Pfizer vaccines trials.
-Recent data from the romanian autorities allows us to estimate values for the vaccine efficacy which are significantly lower than what was measured in the trials.
+Recent data from the romanian authorities allows us to estimate values for the vaccine efficacy which are significantly lower than what was measured in the trials.

 Latest data show that about 80% of the hospitalized patients and 90% of the dead are unvaccinated.